UsabilityEngineering/mypantry/README.md

 The team has performed more analysis and evaluated that our original vision was too broad, and we have given **new clarity to the direction** of the product.

-* A need for a new **major feature** was determined through informal user feedback.
+* A need for a new **major feature** was determined through informal user feedback:
     * The combination of a food journal and recipe catalog is a new space in the market with **little to no notable competition**.
     * There is a demand for this service.
-* More **insights** were gained through a cognitive walkthrough of our wireframes.
+* Cognitive walkthroughs provided usability insights for improving wireframes:
     * Feedback reinforced the need to **narrow the scope** of our product.
         * The ability for users to label ingredients as belonging to a specific person was scrapped.
     * The current design does a good job of directing the user through their interaction.
-* With this new **direction** for our product in mind, we have adjusted our personas and scenarios accordingly.
+* With this new **direction** for our product in mind, we have adjusted our personas and scenarios accordingly:
     * Geoffrey and Trey have had their personas changed.
     * User story "Trey's Roomate Situation" was removed.
     * User story "Stomach vs. Trey" was changed.